 Homeowners almost always assume they need foundation repair when they are seeing symptoms of movement and settlement to their home.
-A good foundation repair company will work hard to determine the cause of the movement so that they can design the proper solution…which oftentimes doesn’t actually involve any foundation repair.
+A good foundation repair company will work hard to determine the cause of the movement so that they can design the proper solution, which oftentimes doesn’t actually involve any foundation repair.
 Stratum was recently consulted and contracted to help eliminate excessive movement of a home in the Dallas – Fort Worth area.
-What follows is a case study of how that process unfolded.
+What follows is a case study of how that process unfolded, with special attention given to proper house foundation drainage.

 THE PROBLEM | Part 1 of a 4 Part Series